Harry Siedeberg: Other sports

 Siedeberg was the New Zealand Billiards Champion in 1916, 1917, 1919 and 1921.
 He held the world amateur losing hazards record break of 667, and made more breaks of 100 to 600 than any other amateur in the British Empire.
 He was forced to give up the game when his eyesight weakened.
 He was later President of the New Zealand Billiards Control Association.

 He also played soccer and hockey for Otago, played rugby union in Dunedin, and was proficient in gymnastics and athletics.
 In later years he took up bowls, and in 1926 he was a member of the New Zealand champion four.

 Work

 Siedeberg worked for the Victoria Insurance Company and the Queensland Insurance Company before establishing his own business as a financial agent.

+Death

+After a period of ill-health, Siedeberg died suddenly in Dunedin on 21 May 1945, aged 67.
+His wife and their married daughter survived him.